 Days on market -- how quickly homes are going under contract -- can be an excellent indication of the mood of the local housing market.
-Independent of how many homes are selling and the prices at which they are selling -- if they are going under contract quickly then the market is strong and power is tipped towards sellers -- and if homes are taking a longer time to go under contract the market is not quite as strong and power is starting to balance out between sellers and buyers.
-Over the past three years we have seen a steady decline in how long it takes homes to go under contract, with a current median of five days on the market.
+Independent of how many homes are selling and the prices at which they are selling -- if they are going under contract quickly then it's a seller's market -- and if homes are taking a longer time to go under contract it's a balanced market or a buyer's market.
+Over the past three years we have seen a steady decline in how long it takes homes to go under contract, with a current median of five days on the market when looking at the past six months or twelve months, and a median of six days over the past three months.